Rensvandeschoot/Tutorials/multilevel/Tutorial-BRMS.md

 ## scale reduction factor on split chains (at convergence, Rhat = 1).
 ```

 We can see that all the fixed regression slopes are still different from 0.
-However, no significance test for the Random Effects are given, but we do see that the error term (Variance) for the slope of the variable sex is estimated to be very small $0.06^2=0.0036$.
+However, no significance test for the Random Effects are given, but we do see that the error term (Variance) for the slope of the variable sex is estimated to be very small $0.08^2 = r round(mod["sd(sex)",1],2)^2`$.
 This probably means that there is no slope variation of the sex variable between classes and therefore the random slope estimation can be dropped from the next analyses.
 Since a negative variance is not possible the posterior distribution of the random term is truncated at 0, in the summary output we do see though that 0 falls in the 95% CCI, and therefore we have no strong evidence it is different than 0.

 &nbsp;